YimMenu-Lua/GroundFireworks/README.md

 # GroundFireworks
 Adds ground fireworks that work similar to ground fireworks from old GTA Online.

-The fireworks can be found in the Lua tab.
+The fireworks can be found in the World tab.

 ## TODO
-- [ ] Detect TupoyeMenu and create a new tab when not using it.
+- [ ] Test networking.